Kvasirs/MILES/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-MILES is a multilingual text simplifier inspired by LSBert - A lexical simplification approach proposed by Qiang et al. in 2018.
-Unlike LSBert, MILES makes use of the bert-base-multilingual-uncased model, as well as simple language-agnostic approaches to complex word identification (CWI) and candidate ranking.
+MILES is a multilingual text simplifier inspired by LSBert - A BERT-based lexical simplification approach proposed in 2018.
+Unlike LSBert, MILES uses the bert-base-multilingual-uncased model, as well as simple language-agnostic approaches to complex word identification (CWI) and candidate ranking.
+MILES currently supports 22 languages: Arabic, Bulgarian, Catalan, Czech, Danish, Dutch, English, Finnish, French, German, Hungarian, Indonesian, Italian, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish, and Ukrainian.

-MILES currently supports 22 languages: Arabic, Bulgarian, Catalan, Czech, Danish, Dutch, English, Finnish, French, German, Hungarian, Indonesian, Italian, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish, and Ukranian.
+As a result of not using any language-specific resources (WordNets, POS taggers, parallel corpora, etc.), MILES does not always offer synonymous substitutions for complex words.
+Although almost always simpler than the original, selected substitutions may alter the meaning of the text.
+Please keep this in mind, and feel free to download and tailor it to a language of your choosing!

 ### Prerequisites